-1. Fan speed adjustment: Controls the volume of air circulated in the vehicle.
+1. Fan speed adjustment: Turn to select fan speed.

-2. R Rear defroster: Press to activate/deactivate the rear window defroster.
+2. Rear defroster: Press to activate/deactivate the rear window defroster.
 Refer to Rear window defroster later in this chapter for more information.

-3. (## Defrost: Distributes outside air through the windshield defroster vents and demister vents.
+3. We Defrost: Distributes outside air through the windshield defroster vents and demister vents.
 Can be used to clear the windshield of fog and thin ice.
 The system will automatically provide outside air to reduce window fogging.
 Press this button again to return to the previous air flow selection.